-Refrigerate your smoked fish (below $38^{\circ}$ F, $3^{\circ}$ C) if you do not plan to consume it immediately.
+Refrigerate your smoked fish (below $40^{\circ}$ F, $4^{\circ}$ C) if you do not plan to consume it in 1 or 2 days.
 This is essential: The salt content is unknown, and there may be doubt about the time and temperature achieved in the smoking cycle.

 You can retard mold growth on your smoked fish if you package it in a porous material such as cloth or paper toweling.
 This prevents "sweating," a process where moisture moves from the fish to the inside of the bag, causing a wet spot where mold can grow.
-This is especially severe if you place warm, plastic-wrapped fish in a refrigerator.
+This is especially severe if you place warm, plasticwrapped fish in a refrigerator.